 This delicious Skinny Slow Cooker Kung Pao Chicken is coated in a sweet and spicy sauce with tender vegetables and crunchy cashews.
 Skip the takeout, this is so much healthier and better!

 Hey guys!
 It’s Kelly here from Life Made Sweeter!
 I’m back this month sharing this Skinny Slow Cooker Kung Pao Chicken!

 This recipe is a lot healthier than the Kung Pao Chicken you would typically get when ordering out.
 According to My Fitness Pal, it’s about 434 calories per serving.
 Plus, it’s really easy to whip up and has all the same amazing flavors we love.

 Sweet, savory with just enough of a fiery kick that you can totally customize according to your taste.

 There is no deep frying required.
 Just a little oil to brown the chicken.
 Plus it has a generous serving of tender crisp veggies.
 I used red peppers and zucchini but you can easily swap in your favorites.

-To make this Kung Pao Chicken, start by coating the chicken in cornstarch and browning it before adding it into the slow cooker.
-It’s an extra step but makes a HUGE difference!
+To make this Kung Pao Chicken, start by browning the chicken before adding it into the slow cooker.
+If you are in a pinch, you can skip this step but browning the chicken on the stove first makes a big difference!

 Then combine the sauce ingredients together and toss with the chicken.
 Cook on low for a few hours then add in the veggies right near the end for the perfect tender & crisp texture.